Asia Mixed…Europe GREEN

-- European bourses all in positive territory so far this morning
+- European bourses in POSITIVE territory so far this morning

 TOP STORIES OVERNIGHT